 This course replaces the Introduction to Counselling Course

-This 3 segment training aims at giving candidates the broad understanding of counselling theory and application required, in order to access the MBET Diploma in Therapeutic Counselling.
+This 3 segment training aims at providing candidates with the necessary understanding of counselling theory and application required, in order to access the MBET Diploma in Therapeutic Counselling.
 The course can also be taken by those who have a serious interest in counselling, but no interest in progressing onto Diploma level training.

 At the end of the course, you will need to show an understanding of the following topics in 5 short essays (1000 - 1500 words).

 - Counselling theory and awareness of key issues in counselling practice